 5.7.2.
-The Senior Vice Provost for Faculty Affairs, or designee, in consultation with additional experts as needed, will evaluate the conditions at a given travel location and make recommendations to the Provost regarding trip interruption and/or evacuation.
+The Senior International Officer, or designee, in consultation with additional experts as needed, will evaluate the conditions at a given travel location and make recommendations to the Provost regarding trip interruption and/or evacuation.

 5.7.3.
 If a traveler does not heed a university instruction to evacuate, that individual does so at his or her own risk, may forfeit insurance coverage, academic credit, tuition payments or expense reimbursement, may be held responsible for additional expense incurred by the university, and may be subject to disciplinary action under university policies, standards, or rules.